 Treatment according to type of viral hepatitis

 If the patient has hepatitis A, standard immune globulin therapy would be used.
 If the patient has hepatitis B, then hepatitis B immune globulin would be given (this is more expensive).
 Physicians are giving newborns of hepatitis B positive mothers hepatitis B immune globulin right away at birth along with the hepatitis B vaccine.
 This will prevent 70% of chronic hepatitis B in these children!
 Physicians are giving hepatitis A and B vaccines to travellers before they go to endemic areas.
-Hepatitis C is treated with direct-acting antivirals (DAA).
+Physicians now treat hepatitis C with direct-acting antivirals (DAA).
 This cures 99% of hepatitis C cases within 6 months.

 Chronic hepatitis develops in about 5 % of hepatitis B patients and 80% of hepatitis C patients.
 About 20% of patients with chronic hepatitis develop cirrhosis of the liver from the chronic inflammation, but it often takes several decades to develop.
 Here is a picture of a cirrhotic liver.
 A patient with this type of liver often has jaundice, has ascites in the abdomen and portal hypertension with periumbilical varicose veins as well as gynecomastia.
 Once cirrhosis has developed, the patients are at a higher risk to develop cancer of the liver later in life.
-In the past corticosteroids were thought to be useful, but now we know that they are not advisable in the treatment of chronic viral hepatitis.
+In the past the opinion was that corticosteroids are useful, but now we know that they are not advisable in the treatment of chronic viral hepatitis.
 Now we know that corticosteroids enhance viral multiplication.
 Physicians used interferon treatment three times per week.
 This has led to remissions in about 1/3 of hepatitis B patients.